dimen311/covercy-ui/README.md

-Use ng serve to run
+Use ng serve to run,
 Ensure the backend is running locally at http://localhost:5000.